 Social sciences and humanities (SSH) should be embedded in all parts of Horizon 2020.
 To give an overview on the SSH aspects in the different programme parts of Horizon 2020, Net4Society has published an analysis on SSH integration in Horizon 2020 on the basis of the Specific Programme and the first work programmes.

 In addition, Net4Society has compiled the document "Opportunities for Researchers from the Socio-economic Sciences and Humanities (SSH)".
-It includes SSH relevant topics with deadlines in 2015 in all parts of Horizon 2020 within the context of the Work Programme 2014/2015.
+It includes SSH relevant topics in all parts of Horizon 2020 within the context of the Work Programme 2018-2020.
 An overview of SSH relevant topics can be also found on the participant portal here.

 While research projects in the Socio-Economic Sciences and Humanities are funded by the European Commission in all parts of Horizon 2020, a major focus of SSH relevant themes can be found in Societal Challenge 6 "Europe in a changing world - inclusive, innovative and reflective societies" under the Horizon 2020 Part III "Societal Challenges".
 It follows a top-down approach, so proposals must address the given topics.
 The funding topics are regularly published in the "Call for proposals".
 Researchers can apply for funding within a set time of mostly 6-7 months in which they can prepare their proposal for funding of a research project.

 Recommendations to Societal Challenge 6 applicants given by Horizon 2020 evaluators.
 (URL: http://www.bmbf.de/_media/Net4Society4_D_3_1_2_Factsheet_Evaluators_final.pdf)

 [PDF - 25.26 MB]